Carpenter v. United States

 - EPIC Urges Supreme Court to Apply Constitution to Cell Phone Data: EPIC has filed a “friend-of-the-court” brief in Carpenter v.
 United States concerning the Fourth Amendment and location data.
 EPIC urged the Supreme Court to reject a 1970s case, Smith v.
 Maryland (1979), that allows for the warrantless collection of calling data.
 As EPIC told the Court, that case is from an era “when rotary phones sat on desk tops” and was decided before cell phones and location tracking.
 EPIC argued that "Cell phones are now as necessary to the life of Americans as they are ubiquitous.”
 EPIC urged the Court to extend Constitutional protection to cell phone data.
 Noting that Congress may also pass important privacy laws, EPIC wrote that the Supreme Court “remains the interpreter of the Fourth Amendment in our modern age."
 EPIC previously argued against warrantless searches of location data in Riley v.
 California, United States v.
 Jones, State v.
 Earls, and Commonwealth v.
 Connolly.
 (Aug.
 14, 2017) More top news »

-The Supreme Court has agreed to review an important case concerning the use of cell-phone location records by law enforcement.
+In Carpenter, the Supreme Court considered the Fourth Amendment standard for the use of mobile location data by law enforcement.
 The Fourth Amendment guarantees the "right of the people to be secure in their persons, houses, papers, and effects against unreasonable searches and seizures."
 However, the Supreme Court has not previously had an opportunity to address the application of the Fourth Amendment to many types of modern data, including cell phone location data.
 Justice Sotomayor famously remarked in her concurring opinion in the 2012 decision in United States v.
 Jones that it "may be necessary to reconsider the premise that an individual has no reasonable expectation of privacy in information voluntarily disclosed to third parties," an approach that she described as "ill-suited to the digital age."
-This case provides an opportunity to reconsider that very question.
+The Court held that mobile location data is protected under the Fourth Amendment, declining to extend the "third-party doctrine" from Smith and Miller to this modern surveillance technique.

 In Carpenter v.
-United States, the Supreme Court will decide whether the seizure and search of 127 days' worth of an individual's cell phone location data is a "search" under the Fourth Amendment.
+United States, the Supreme Court reversed the decision of the lower court that seizure and search of 127 days' worth of an individual's cell phone location data was not a "search" under the Fourth Amendment.
 In the criminal case below, the District Court for the Eastern District of Michigan denied Defendant’s motion to suppress the location data, and later denied post-trial motion for acquittal, and motion for new trial.
 Carpenter appealed, and the U.S. Court of Appeals for the Sixth Circuit upheld the district court's decision.
 The government obtained the Defendant's location data under the Stored Communications Act, which requires phone companies to disclose certain historical call records when the government provides “specific and articulable facts showing that there are reasonable grounds to believe” that records at issue “are relevant and material to an ongoing criminal investigation.”

 Whether the warrantless seizure and search of historical cell-phone records revealing the location and movements of a cell-phone user over the course of 127 days is permitted by the Fourth Amendment.